larsbopark/fuzzing-lecture/exercise/1/b/README.md

 ----------------------------------------------------------------

 ### Open the source, find and fix the problem!
 When compiling the source code no warnings is thrown.
-This ofcourse indicate that the source code should be safe, but as we experienced that is not the case.
+Compared to last exercise, no warnings is thrown when compiling the application, but as we see it still contain a vulnerability.
 Take a closer look at the source code and try to find and fix the vulnerability.

 <details>
   <summary>Hint</summary>